gngrOrg/grinder/README.md

 ## Running the tests

 ```
-sbt test
+sbt run compare
 ```

-This will start the browser (currently, your default browser) and run the tests via the WebDriver API.
+This will start the browser (currently, Firefox) and run the tests via the WebDriver API.